Overview

 Children who don't get enough vitamin D from these two sources can develop a deficiency:

-• Sunlight.
+- Sunlight.
 Your child's skin produces vitamin D when it's exposed to sunlight.
 But children in developed countries tend to spend less time outdoors.
-They're also more likely to use sunscreen, which blocks the sun's rays that trigger the skin's production of vitamin D.
+They also are more likely to use sunscreen, which blocks the sun's rays that trigger the skin's production of vitamin D.

 Problems with absorption

-Some children are born with or develop medical conditions that affect the way their bodies absorb vitamin D. Some examples include:
+Some children are born with or develop medical problems that affect the way their bodies absorb vitamin D. Some examples include:

 Risk factors